 I plugged the kids’ camp into the Visa Supplier Locator and found it does NOT code as travel with Visa.
 Instead, it’s under the “Recreation – Amusement Facilities” category.

-I’m not sure about Mastercard in this situation, but if it also coded as “Recreation – Amusement Facilities,” it’s possible it could qualify for bonus points using Mastercards like the Citi Prestige or Citi ThankYou Premier.
+I’m not sure about Mastercard in this situation, but if it also coded as “Recreation – Amusement Facilities,” it’s possible it could qualify for bonus points using Mastercards like the Citi Prestige or Citi Premier Card.
 That include “amusement parks” as part of their 2X entertainment category.

 That might be an experiment for next year. 🙂